thomaseleff/Bar-Assistant-Automation/community/high-west-saloon/README.md

 Garnish:

-- A pinch of chinese 5 spice and a mint sprig
+- Pinch of chinese 5 spice and mint sprig

 Glass: